Market Segmentation - Meaning, Importance, Types & Example

-The most important variables in segmentation are based on demographics, geographic, psychographics & behavioural.
+The most important variables in market segmentation are based on demographics, geographic, psychographics & behavioral.
 These are explained in detail below:

-Slicing the market on criteria based on demographics like age, gender, income, family members, educational qualification, socio-economic status etc, is called demographic segmentation and it helps in profiling the customers based on demographic parameters & help to form homogeneous groups.
+Slicing the market on criteria based on demographics like age, gender, income, family members, educational qualification, socio-economic status etc., is called demographic segmentation and it helps in profiling the customers based on demographic parameters & help to form homogeneous groups.

-When a population is divided on the basis on geographies i.e. country, state, city, village, region, postal code etc, it is referred to as geographic segmentation.
+When a population is divided on the basis on geographies i.e. country, state, city, village, region, postal code etc., it is referred to as geographic segmentation.
 This helps form clusters based on location, topography, location etc.

-Segmentation done based on personality of people, their characteristics, their lifestyle, social status etc is called as psychographic segmentation.
+Market segmentation done based on personality of people, their characteristics, their lifestyle, social status etc. is called as psychographic segmentation.

-When companies divide the market based on the customer behaviour or usage patterns, it is known as behavioral segmentation and considers the past behavior of consumers.
+When companies divide the market based on the customer behavior or usage patterns, it is known as behavioral segmentation and considers the past behavior of consumers.